Azure/azure-quickstart-templates/jboss-eap-standalone-openshift/README.md

 <img src="images/ocpDeployment.png" width="800">

 Now, click on the "Microsoft.Template" link to display the contents of the template.
-Then click on the "Outputs" to see the URL of the OpenShift Origin console:
+Then click on the "Outputs" to see the URL of the OpenShift console:

 <img src="images/templateOutput.png" width="800">

 At this point, copy the string from the "OPENSHIFTCONSOLE" field, open a browser window and paste the string in the Address field.
 If your browser warns you about the site being insecure, go ahead and continue to the insecure site.
-At this point, you should see the login prompt to log in to the all-in-one OpenShift Origin cluster:
+At this point, you should see the login prompt to log in to the all-in-one OpenShift cluster:

 <img src="images/openShiftConsoleLogin.png" width="800">